ravertass/nesmonkey/documentation/system_design.md

 # System design

+**NOTE**: This document is not up-to-date, and will possibly never be again.
+Its purpose has mainly been to practice technical writing.

 This document outlines the system design for the game, describing architecture, source file structure, data structures, algorithms, memory structure, and more.

 ## Source code file structure